patrickernest/Twitter_Sentiment_Python/README.md

 **Command used** : - ```python3 frequency_pat.py <stopword_file> <tweet_file> > term_freq_pat.txt```

 In this program we calculate the term frequency of every term that occurs the tweet file  streaming_output_full_pat.txt.
 First the data is extracted from the file and cleaned.
 After this the stop words that are mentioned in the file stopwords.txt are removed from the tweets.
-This is done to remove irrelevant words such as the and and.
+This is done to remove irrelevant words such as the and and.
 Then the uniquely occurring words are found and their frequency is calculated and printed.
 The 30 most frequent terms are given below: -

 _____30 most frequent terms along with their frequencies_____